-Benchmark Group is privately held based in Singapore, and was founded by Al Njoo over 25 years ago.
-Al started his career in banking with JPMorgan-Chase with Asia Pacific coverage in infrastructure and energy finance.
+Benchmark Group is a privately held investment group based in Singapore, and was founded by Al Njoo over 25 years ago.
+Al started his career in banking with JPMorgan-Chase, covering Asia-Pacific for infrastructure and energy finance.

-Benchmark Group, a co-founder of Nations Energy, Calgary, has acquired, developed, and successfully monetized three previous oil developments since 1997: Kazakhstan, Azerbaijan, California.
+Since 1997, Benchmark Group, a co-founder of Nations Energy (Calgary) has acquired, developed, and successfully monetized three previous oil developments in Kazakhstan, Azerbaijan, and California.

-All of these projects had negligible production at the time of acquisition.
-They were assets considered too difficult or uneconomic to develop.
-Through its skilled operators, cost-efficient contractors, and smart financing, Nations Energy successfully created pioneering developments out of these assets.
+All of these projects had negligible production at the time of acquisition and were assets considered too difficult or uneconomic to develop.
+Through its use of skilled operators and cost-efficient contractors, Nations Energy successfully created value-accretive developments out of these assets.

-The Group has now participated in the energy transition with a focus on solar, hydrogen, nuclear, and building integrated supply chain from resources (nickel, copper) to products like battery and smart grid.
+The Group is now participating in the energy transition with a focus on solar, hydrogen, nuclear, and building integrated supply chains from key resources (nickel, copper, metallurgical coal).

 Benchmark